giampaolo/psutil/docs/index.rst

   .. method:: threads()

-    Return threads opened by process as a list of namedtuples including thread id and thread CPU times (user/system).
+    Return threads opened by process as a list of named tuples including thread id and thread CPU times (user/system).
 On OpenBSD this method requires root privileges.

   .. method:: cpu_times()

-    Return a `(user, system, children_user, children_system)` namedtuple representing the accumulated process time, in seconds (see `explanation <http://stackoverflow.com/questions/556405/>`__).
+    Return a `(user, system, children_user, children_system)` named tuple representing the accumulated process time, in seconds (see `explanation <http://stackoverflow.com/questions/556405/>`__).
     On Windows and OSX only *user* and *system* are filled, the others are